ghc/ghc/docs/users_guide/profiling.rst

 .. rts-flag:: -hi

     Break down the graph by the address of the info table of a closure.
-This profiling mode is intended to be used with :ghc-flag:`-finfo-table-map`.
+For this to produce useful output the program must have been compiled with :ghc-flag:`-finfo-table-map`.

 .. rts-flag:: -l
     :noindex: